 Dartmouth receives the fewest number of applications of the eight Ivy League schools.
-There were 28,336 hopefuls for the Class of 2026, less than half the number at Columbia or Harvard.
-Yet, that still represented a 33% increase in the number of Dartmouth applications from the two years prior.
-Further, the acceptance rate of 6.2% which was tied for the lowest in school history.
+There were 28,841 hopefuls for the Class of 2027, less than half the number at Columbia or Harvard.
+Yet, that still represented an increase in the number of Dartmouth applications from the two years prior, resulting in the school’s lowest-ever acceptance rate of 6% (down from 6.2% the previous year, and a whopping 8.8% in 2024).
 When applying to a school that rejects 94% of applicants, you need to find ways to grab an admissions officer’s attention and give them a reason to say, “Yes!”
 The Dartmouth supplemental essays are one such chance.

 Want to learn more about How to Get Into Dartmouth College?
 Visit our blog entitled: How to Get Into Dartmouth: Admissions Data and Strategies for all of the most recent admissions data as well as tips for gaining acceptance.

 Dartmouth celebrates the ways in which its profound sense of place informs its profound sense of purpose.
-As you seek admission to Dartmouth’s Class of 2027, what aspects of the College’s academic program, community, or campus environment attract your interest?
-In short, Why Dartmouth?
-Please respond in 100 words or fewer.
+As you seek admission to Dartmouth’s Class of 2028, what aspects of the College’s academic program, community, and/or campus environment attract your interest?
+In short, why Dartmouth?
+(100 words)

 This is, in essence, a straightforward “Why this College?” essay.
 Great things to highlight here include: